morcelimail/api.cep-finder/README.md

 #Strong points

--Scalability - This model was made based that the system probably will be distributed with variable size.
+- Scalability - This model was made based that the system probably will be distributed with variable size.
 So he's divided into three parts: the system itself, memory cache and persistence.
 Everyone can be used with clusters or load balances without big effort.
--Easy to change/create - The server uses Javascript and this way is easy to teach or find collaborators.
+- Easy to change/create - The server uses Javascript and this way is easy to teach or find collaborators.
--Very active web community - Is easy find good stuff about it and also, this shows that the technology will be kept during the lifecycle system.
+- Very active web community - Is easy find good stuff about it and also, this shows that the technology will be kept during the lifecycle system.

 #Weak points
--Node.JS offers only 1400MB of memory for every process.
+- Node.JS offers only 1400MB of memory for every process.
 So if something is too big (greater than 1.4GB) Is necessary to use another technology like C++, Python or even GO.
 But this is a problem that happens very rarely in web APIs.
--Hard to do the developer to follow the directives once that we're using Javascript.
+- Hard to do the developer to follow the directives once that we're using Javascript.
 JS might be the good or bad guy, depending on the developer.
--Could be hard to track a bug once that the system involves a big number of endpoints to make a search.
+- Could be hard to track a bug once that the system involves a big number of endpoints to make a search.

 #Contact Info.